 - Need programmable routing, checkpointing, or specialized agent collaboration → invest in Pattern 5 (Agent Framework workflows) and surface them through Pattern 2 or Pattern 4 channels.1810

-Before you decide: Validate your choice against the scenario playbooks in Scenarios and the capability layers in Five-Layer Capability Model to ensure the pattern supports the right layer of Microsoft’s AI portfolio.
+Before you decide: Validate your choice against the scenario playbooks in Scenarios and the capability groupings in Capability Model to ensure the pattern supports the right part of Microsoft’s AI portfolio.
 Use the comparison matrices in Quick Reference to double-check complexity, skills, budget, and governance trade-offs.

 Related Resources